Osama Akharraz: AGF

-FC Vestsjælland
+Vestsjælland

 On 29 January 2015, FC Vestsjælland announced the signing of Akharraz on a free transfer after a successful trial.
 Akharraz signed a 6-months long contract.
 The CEO of FC Vestsjælland revealed at the end of the season, that they would like to keep Akharraz at the club.
 However, Akharraz had other plans and left the club again after only 6 months.
 He began playing matches for the reserves of Brøndby IF in the summer 2015.

-Viborg FF
+Viborg

 Akharraz signed a six-month contract with Viborg FF on 19 September 2015.
 The deal was extended for further 2 years in December 2015.

 In April 2016, Akharraz suffered an anterior cruciate ligament injury to his left knee, which would rule him out for one year.
 He went back to training in January 2017.
 On the transfer deadline day, Viborg announced, that Akharraz' contract was terminated by mutual agreement, because the player wanted to move back to his family in Copenhagen.

-FC Helsingør
+Helsingør

 Akharraz played from September 2017 to the summer of 2018 for the club.
 He later joined them again.
 It was announced on 18 January 2019, that he had signed once again with the club, and this time on a 6-month contract.

-Ishøj IF
+Ishøj

 A month after announcing that he was going to retire from football, Akharraz joined Danish amateur club Ishøj IF.
-One month before the end of the 2020–21 season, Akharraz stepped back from Ishøj due to personal reasons, it was revealed on 6 July 2021.
+One month before the end of the 2020–21 season, Akharraz stepped back from Ishøj for personal reasons, it was revealed on 6 July 2021.

+VB 1968

+In September 2023, Akharraz returned to football, as he signed for Denmark Series club VB 1968.